-In researching this church, I found it had an interesting story about how it came to be built where it is.
+There is an interesting story about how this church came to be built where it is.
 "King Olav was going through the land, spreading the word of Christianity.
 During one of his visits through this area, he and some others went hunting.
 At some point, however, they became disoriented and found themselves lost.
 They were in this valley for quite a while when the King became very tired and thirsty so he sat up on his horse and promised that if he found water here, he would build a church on that spot as a memorial.
 When he spoke those words, water came from a nearby rock and formed a small pool, just big enough to drink from.
 So they all drank and were refreshed.
-Olav repeated his promise and today, the church still stands.
+Olav repeated his promise and today, the church still stands.”

 The Undredal Stave Church was built in the middle of the 12th century, and originally called St. Nicholas Chapel.
 It has been moved around and reconstructed a few times and now has a white clapboard siding protecting the original stave construction.
-It is currently being restored, so we were not able to go inside, but did get to look at the outside of the building while walking on scaffolding.
 It is considered the smallest Norwegian Stave church, with only 40 seats, still being used for services.
 While under repair, services are held in a building near the church.
 One of the rather eerie decorations from the original church is a medieval chandelier with five carved deer heads.
 The collection plate was very interesting as well.

 We hope this guide makes your stitching easier and more enjoyable!

 For those interested in using this article or others published by Nordic Needle, Inc., please use this copy when referencing the information: